tari-labs/tari-university/src/network-analysis/probabilistic-attack/MainReport.md

 <p align="center"><img src="assets/probability-3.png" width="700" /></p>
 From a plot of committee size versus probability where the number of nodes remains at 500 with a change in $T$, the BFT threshold, ranging from 50% to 67%, it can be seen that:

-- When the BFT threshold is 50% the probability is lower when the committee size is small, the probabiltiy increases when the committee size increases, and eventually tends to one.
+- When the BFT threshold is 50%, the probability is lower when the committee size is small; the probability increases when the committee size increases, and eventually tends to one.
-- When the BFT threshold is 55% the probability is lower when the committe size is small, the probability increases when the committee size increases, and eventually tends to one.
+- When the BFT threshold is 55%, the probability is lower when the committee size is small; the probability increases when the committee size increases, and eventually tends to one.
 - A similar trend is followed for the cases where the BFT threshold is 50% and 55%
 - The probability is higher for the case where the BFT threshold is 50% than when the probability is 55%
-- When the BFT threshold is 60% the probability decreases from 0.63 to approxiamtely 0.53 where it remains constant
+- When the BFT threshold is 60%, the probability decreases from 0.63 to approximately 0.53 where it remains constant
-- When the BFT threshold is 65% the probability decreases from 0.38 and tends to zero
+- When the BFT threshold is 65%, the probability decreases from 0.38 and tends to zero
-- When the BFT threshold is 67% the probability decreases from 0.38 and tends to zero
+- When the BFT threshold is 67%, the probability decreases from 0.38 and tends to zero
 - A similar trend is followed for the cases where the BFT threshold is 65% and 67%
-- It is interesting to note that in the case were there is

 **Vary the total number of nodes, with committee size of 10**